wagdav/homelab/README.md

 My main laptop, a Lenovo X230, runs [NixOS](https://nixos.org/).

-Its configuration is specified in `x230.nix`.
-Modify this file and deploy the new configuration:
+Its configuration is specified in `x230.nix` using the [experimental flakes feature](https://www.tweag.io/blog/2020-07-31-nixos-flakes/).
+Modify this file and switch to the new configuration:

-    sudo nixos-rebuild -I nixos-config=x230.nix switch
+    sudo nixos-rebuild switch --flake .

 By default, this configuration is stored in `/etc/nixos/configuration.nix`.

 For testing purposes you can build a QEMU virtual machine from the configuration:

-    nixos-rebuild -I nixos-config=x230.nix build-vm
+    nixos-rebuild build-vm --flake .

+To update the lock files:

+    nix flake update --update-input nixpkgs --commit-lock-file

 ## Servers